Windows 95: Release and promotion

+Sales were projected as high as $720 million on release day.
+The marketing campaign for Windows 95 was estimated at $1 billion and spanned the entire industry.
 The Windows 95 release included a commercial featuring The Rolling Stones' 1981 single "Start Me Up" (a reference to the Start button).
 It was widely reported that Microsoft paid the Rolling Stones between US$8 and US$14 million for the use of the song in the Windows 95 advertising campaign.
 However, Microsoft said that this was just a rumour spread by the band to increase their market value, and the company paid US$3 million.
 A 30-minute promotional video, labeled a "cyber sitcom," featuring Jennifer Aniston and Matthew Perry, was also released to showcase the features of Windows 95.
 Microsoft's US$200 million advertising campaign featured stories of people waiting in line outside stores to get a copy.

-In the UK, the largest computer chain PC World received a large quantity of point-of-sale material; many branches opened at midnight to sell the first copies of the product.
+In the UK, the largest computer chain, PC World, received a large quantity of point-of-sale material; many branches opened at midnight to sell the first copies of the product.
 Copies of The Times were available for free, and Microsoft paid for 1.5 million issues (twice the daily circulation at the time).

 In the United States, the Empire State Building in New York City was lit to match the colors of the Windows logo.
 In Canada, a 100 m banner was hung down the side of the CN Tower in Toronto.

 The release included a number of "Fun Stuff" items on the CD, including music videos of Edie Brickell's "Good Times" and Weezer's "Buddy Holly," a trailer for the 1995 film Rob Roy and the computer game Hover!

 Sales were strong, with one million copies shipped worldwide in just four days.
 According to International Data Corporation, by the end of 1998, Windows 95 was the most used desktop OS with 57.4% of the marketshare, with its successor Windows 98 coming in second at 17.2%.
 Windows 95 also still sold more non-OEM copies to large customers in the month of May 1999, which analysts attributed to large companies opting to wait for the release of Windows 2000.